Craters of the Moon National Monument and Preserve: Recreational activities

-Craters of the Moon Campground has 51 sites – none of which can be reserved in advance.
-Camping facilities are basic but do include water, restrooms, charcoal grills, and trash containers.
+The Lava Flow Campground has 41 first come, first served sites.
+Camping facilities are basic but do include seasonal water, restrooms, charcoal grills, and trash containers.
 National Park Service rangers present evening programs at the campground amphitheater in the summer.
-Camping enables visitors to enjoy the park during the evening and morning, when the heat, glare and wind are far less.

-A Lunar Ranger program enables children to earn an embroidered patch in a few hours.
+The park has a Junior Ranger program which enables children to earn a badge.

-Backcountry hiking is available in the Craters of the Moon Wilderness and the much larger Backcountry Area beyond (added in 2000).
-Only two trails enter the wilderness area and even those stop after a few miles or kilometers.
-From there most hikers follow the Great Rift and explore its series of seldom-visited volcanic features.
-All overnight backcountry hikes require registration with a ranger.
-No drinking water is available in the backcountry and the dry climate quickly dehydrates hikers.
+Backcountry hiking is available in the Craters of the Moon Wilderness Area and the much larger backcountry area beyond.
+Only two trails enter the Wilderness area, the Wilderness Trail and Tree Molds Trail, and even those stop after a few miles.
+From there, most hikers follow the Great Rift and explore its series of seldom-visited volcanic features.
+All overnight backcountry hikes require registration at the visitor center.
+No water is available in the backcountry and the dry climate combined with the high elevation quickly dehydrates hikers.
 Avoiding summer heat and winter cold are therefore recommended by rangers.
-Pets, camp fires, and all mechanized vehicles, including bicycles, are not allowed in the wilderness area.
+Pets, campfires, and all mechanized vehicles, including bicycles, are not allowed in the Wilderness area.

-Skiing is allowed on the Loop Drive after it is closed to traffic in late November because of snow drifts.
-Typically there are 20 in of snow by January and 25 in by February.
-Cross-country skiing off Loop Drive is allowed but may be dangerous owing to sharp lava and hidden holes under the snow.
-Blizzards and other inclement weather may occur.
+Skiing and snowshoeing are allowed on the Loop Road after it closes to traffic in late November because of snow drifts.
+Typically, there are 20 in of snow by January and 25 in by February.
+Skiing off the Loop Road is allowed in most places but may be dangerous due to sharp lava and hidden holes under the snow.
+Blizzards and other adverse weather conditions may occur in the winter.